Fitbit CFO Bill Zerella departs after 4 years to join autonomous vehicle startup

 Fitbit has announced that chief financial officer (CFO) Bill Zerella is leaving the company after four years at the helm.

 Replacing Zerella is Ronald W. Kisling, who has served as the company’s senior vice president and chief accounting officer since September 2014.
-Kisling previously served as CFO at a number of other companies.
+Kisling held the CFO title at a number of other companies before starting at Fitbit.

-Zerella joined Fitbit a year before the company went public on the New York Stock Exchange (NYSE), having served as CFO at various firms over the previous two decades.
-However, Fitbit’s shares have more or less been in free fall since the company’s market debut in 2015.
+Zerella joined Fitbit a year before it went public on the New York Stock Exchange (NYSE), having served as CFO at various firms over the previous two decades.
+However, Fitbit’s shares have essentially been in free fall since the company’s market debut in 2015.
 From its $20 IPO price, Fitbit surged to a high of more than $40 before sinking to less than $6, where it has remained over the past year.

 Fitbit marginally beat Wall Street revenue expectations in Q1 2018, but its sales were down year-on-year as the broader fitness tracking market declined, with smartwatches on the up.
 Against that backdrop, Fitbit recently announced its second smartwatch and first wearable for kids, as it strives to capitalize on its brand in broader verticals.
-Earlier this week, Fitbit announced that it had shipped more than a million Versa smartwatches since it went on sale in mid-April, making the Versa one of its biggest products to date.
+Earlier this week, Fitbit announced that it had shipped more than a million Versa smartwatches since they went on sale in mid-April, making the Versa one of its biggest products to date.

 In terms of where Zerella is heading now, well, according to Fitbit he’s going to flex his CFO chops at an autonomous vehicle startup, though the name of the company wasn’t revealed.
 Zerella’s last day at Fitbit will be June 15, 2018.